 TEDGlobal 2017 Session 5 Speakers

 Self-styled “wild woman” Thandiswa Mazwai came off as both fierce and vulnerable in her performance.

-Ghada Wali resolved that she would not leave her culture, nor the Arabic script, to disappear, after a visit to the library in search of Arabic and Middle Eastern texts that turned up titles about terrorism, fear and ISIS.
+Resolved that she would not leave her culture, nor the Arabic script, to disappear, after a visit to the library in search of Arabic and Middle Eastern texts that turned up titles about terrorism, fear, and ISIS.
 The solution that she designed is an appealing mashup of colorful Lego and the Arabic script: a game that teaches people Arabic by assembling Lego blocks.

-Iké Udé’s astonishing self-portraits blend clothing, props and poses from many cultures at once into sharp takes on global visions.
+IkéŽ Udé’s astonishing self-portraits blend clothing, props, and poses from many cultures at once into sharp takes on global visions.
 Photo: Bret Hartman / TED

-Sethembile Mzesane became uncomfortable with the horde of masculine and racist symbols that loomed everywhere in Cape Town, the city she had lived in for five years.
-“I could not see myself represented, I could not see the women who raised me, the ones who influenced me and the ones who have made South Africa what it is today.
-I decided to do something about it.”On the day in 2015 that the statue of Cecil Rhodes came down in Cape Town, Sethembile Msezane stood in front of it dressed as Chapungu, the soapstone bird looted from Great Zimbabwe.
+Became uncomfortable with the horde of masculine and racist symbols that loomed everywhere in Cape Town.
+This is the city she had lived in for five years.
+“I could not see myself represented, I could not see the women who raised me, the ones who influenced me, and the ones who have made South Africa what it is today.
+I decided to do something about it.”On the day in 2015 that the statue of Cecil Rhodes came down in Cape Town.
+Sethembile Msezane stood in front of it dressed as Chapungu, the soapstone bird looted from Great Zimbabwe.
 Her powerful pose reclaimed the space for African identities in a square once claimed by colonialists.
 Photo: Ryan Lash / TED

 3. Session 3 – One Jump Forward

 6. Session 6 – Urban 3.0